What is the difference between Kairos compared to Talos/Sidero Metal and Flatcar?

 What would be the difference between Kairos and Fedora Coreos?

 Kairos is distribution agnostic.
 It supports all the distributions in the supported matrix.
 In addition, we plan to have K3s automatically deploy Kubernetes (even by self-coordinating nodes).

 Additionally, Kairos is OCI-based, and the system is based from a container image.
 This makes it possible to also run it locally with

 docker run to inspect it, as well to customize and upgrade your nodes by just pointing at it.
 Think of it like containers apps, but bootable.

 If the OS is a container, what is running the container runtime beneath?

 There is no real container runtime.
 The container is used to construct an image internally, that is then used to boot the system in an A/B fashion, so there is no overhead at all.
 The system being booted is actually a snapshot of the container.

 Does this let the OS “containers” install extra kernel extensions/drivers?

-Every container/OS ships its own kernels and drivers in a single image, so you can customize that down the road quite easily.
-As every release is a standard container, you can customize just by creating your own Dockerfile and point your nodes at it.
-You can also use the CRDs that allows you to do that natively inside Kubernetes to automatize that process even further.
+Every container/OS ships its own kernels and drivers within a single image, so you can customize that down the road quite easily.
+Since every release is a standard container, you can customize it just by writing your own Dockerfile and point your nodes at it.
+You can also use the CRDs, that allow you to do that natively inside Kubernetes to automate the process even further.